MaiJi97/Leetcode/java/1306_JumpGame/README.md

-## Method 1: BFS / Traverse through Queue
+## Method 1: BFS / Matrix Traverse through Queue

 Similar as DFS, but traverse the connected index through a queue.
 Each time we add neighbors of the current index to the queue.
 What are the neighbors?
 They are the left and right index we can reach from the current index.